pytyN01/alexis-resendiz-fe-takehome/README.md

 ### Application Packages Installed

-Redux Toolkit and React Redux
+Redux Toolkit and React Redux.

-Material UI and Material Icons
+Material UI and Material Icons.

-Default React Unit Testing - did not use
+Default React Unit Testing. - did not use